realodix/dessert-dev/README.md

 verify('string')->not->isInt();
 ```

-### Short name Assertion
+### PHPUnit Assertion Short Names

 In addition to assertions, NextProject offers you a set of PHPUnit assertion method short names.
-For the full list of **method short names**, please refer to [PHPUnit Assertion Method Short Names](/docs/phpunit-assertion-method-short-names.md) documentation.
+For the full list of **method short names**, please refer to [PHPUnit Assertion Short Names](/docs/phpunit-assertion-short-names.md) documentation.

 ## Extending